Vacuum Extraction Complications

 • The baby’s heart rate is abnormal, indicating fetal distress.

-• The mother has a health condition that prevents her from pushing for too long.
+• The mother has a health condition that prevents them from pushing for too long.

-• The mother is pushing, but labor is not progressing.
+• The mother is pushing, but the baby is not descending.

 • The mother is too tired to continue pushing.

-Vacuum extraction can also eliminate the need for a cesarean section (C-section).
-However, if the doctor cannot safely deliver the baby with the vacuum extraction, a C-section is recommended.
+In some cases, vacuum extraction eliminates the need for a cesarean section (C-section).
+However, a C-section is recommended if the doctor cannot safely deliver the baby with vacuum extraction.

-An improperly performed assisted delivery can cause vacuum delivery complications for both the mother and child.
-Since there is a higher risk to the baby and mother with a vacuum delivery than with a natural birth, the procedure should only be done if necessary.
+An improperly performed assisted delivery is one of the top causes of vacuum extraction complications.
+The procedure should only be used if necessary since there is a higher risk to the baby and mother with a vacuum delivery than with natural birth.

-Specifically, the mother is at risk of vacuum extraction complications like tearing and lacerations (cuts) because this type of delivery requires significant vaginal stretching in order for the baby to exit the birth canal.
+Specifically, the mother is at risk of vacuum extraction complications like tailbone injury, tearing, and lacerations (cuts) in the vaginal area.
+This is because this type of delivery requires significant vaginal stretching for the baby to exit the birth canal.

 The baby can suffer stretching or tearing of the nerves in their neck, putting them at risk of a spinal cord injury.
 Also, if too much suction is used during the vacuum extraction, it can injure the baby’s head and scalp.